Unionized UPS workers could strike this summer, scrambling supply chains and home delivery

 A win at UPS could also have implications for the organized labor outside the company.

-There have been prominent labor organization campaigns at Apple, Starbucks, Trader Joe’s, Apple, even strippers at a dance club in Los Angeles.
+There have been prominent labor organization campaigns at Apple, Starbucks, Trader Joe’s, even strippers at a dance club in Los Angeles.
 Teamsters are also attempting to organize workers at Amazon.
+On Friday, the new president of the United Auto Workers gave his strongest warning yet that the union is preparing for strikes against Detroit’s three automakers when contracts expire in September.